 If you’ve taught for any length of time, you know how much students need breaks.
 Whether it’s a 60-second brain break or a 20-minute recess, having that release time is important.
 And while there are many options out there, not very many really get those creative juices flowing.
 That’s where these fun arts-focused brain breaks come in!

-Engaging Students in Down Time with Brain Breaks
+Engaging Students in Down Time with Fun Arts-Focused Brain Breaks

 We use these throughout our online conferences because even though the day is packed with great information, sitting in one spot for 6+ hours is tough.
 So we intersperse these little nuggets of fun throughout the day and it works wonders for our participants.
 If it works for adults, imagine what it can do for your students!

-Here are 5 of my favorite artful brain breaks for the classroom that make building that bridge a little easier:
+Here are 5 of my favorite artful and fun brain breaks for the classroom that make the building that bridge a little easier:

 We can all use a little break now and then.
 Why not turn it into a way to explore the arts?
 Here’s to some playful, creative and artful weeks ahead!

 Susan Riley is the founder and President of EducationCloset.com.
 She focuses on teacher professional development in arts integration, Common Core State Standards, 21st century learning skills, and technology.
 She is also a published author and frequent presenter at national conferences on Arts Integration and Arts and the Common Core.

 Susan holds a Bachelor of Music degree in Music Education from the prestigious Westminster Choir College in Princeton, NJ and a Master of Science in Education Administration from McDaniel College in Westminster, MD.
 She lives in Westminster, MD with her husband and daughter.